-I wanted to teach my 6 year old some mapping skills.
+I wanted to do a treasure map activity with my 6 year old to teach her some mapping skills.
 I told her we were going to pretend to be pirates and go on a backyard treasure hunt.
 The first step would be learning how to draw a treasure map for kids.

 A quick learn-from-my-mistake word of advice: